What’s to be said about Adam & The Ants? Not much here, because I’ve said it all here.

 I bought it on 6th April – a Monday, no doubt it offered some respite to difficulties I was experiencing in one A Level class or another.
 To be brutally, and somewhat disappointingly, frank with you I never experienced any of the sentiments expressed in the song.
 Yes I had the odd run in with me Dad, but apart from his forcing us to listen to Jim Reeves in the car whenever we went out anywhere there were never any seismic rifts.

 Anyway, back to the Beastie Boys.
-If you don’t like them, or think that you might not like them, look away now… For the rest of you, here’s a little taster:
+If you don’t like them, or think that you might not like them, why you still here?

-Anyway, this ain’t no film review, so here goes: the track wasn’t initially a hit, having spent a few weeks in the lower reaches of the chart before disappearing only to come back with a vengeance.
-It was during this second spell in the chart that it made its highest chart position of number 2, and that I bought it – on 28th June 1985.
-To my mind, it forms a twin to Crockett’s Theme by Jan Hammer – that one was bought by my brother so between us we had both bases covered.
+Anyway, this ain’t no film review, so here goes: the track wasn’t initially a hit, having spent a few weeks in the lower reaches of the chart before disappearing, only to come back with a vengeance.

 My brother, who has been on Ken Bruce’s (well Mark Goodyear’s) Pop Quiz cited me as one of his musical influences.
 Well in that case then, I must nod to him in this regard.